Miscarriage and Infant Loss

 Reaching Out

-As a Registered Clinical Counsellor I am here to help you to give the grief and sense of loss the attention it deserves.
-I will help you to integrate the experience and move forward when you are ready.
+As a Registered Clinical Counsellor I recognise the importance of giving the grief and sense of loss the attention it deserves.
+Counselling will help you to integrate the experience and move forward when you are ready.
 Often, simply talking to a compassionate and empathic listener where you can feel seen, heard and understood can be healing.

 Related Articles